debiangamer/OGOS/README.md

 Use the following command if wine is not installed: sudo apt-get install winehq-staging

-Add the following to the Epic launcher command line after installing: env RADV_PERFTEST=aco ...
+Add the following to the Epic launcher command line after installing: ...
 Launcher.lnk -SkipBuildPatchPrereq -OpenGL

 Check your audio devices with the command aplay -l and set the default audio output device number, example: leafpad  ~/.asoundrc